• Free shipping on all orders

 Cats are intelligent creatures armed with claws.
 It is crucial to ensure they don’t know what you are up to because they may escape or defend themselves.

 The best way to do this is to offer a treat to lure your pet to sit on your lap.
-Give it a good round of petting before wrapping it in a towel or blanket to expose only its head.
+Give them a good round of petting before wrapping them in a towel or blanket to expose only their head.
 The idea is to keep those daggers tucked in to avoid a possible attack.

 Clean Your Cat’s Eyes

 Most ocular concerns cause some level of pain and discomfort to the eye.
-Cleaning an infected eye with warm water and cotton swabs will provide some relief while allowing you to clear out any tears or discharge.
-Be gentle and aim to offer a soothing experience that will prepare your pet for the administration of eye drops.
+Cleaning an infected eye with warm water and cotton swabs will provide some relief while allowing you to clear out any discharge.
+Be gentle, and aim to offer a soothing experience that will prepare your pet for the administration of eye drops.

 cleaning persian chinchilla cat's eyes with cotton pad